 The Fourth Doctor

-Dumbledore appeared silently upon the well worn pathway, the air, though cool was a welcome respite from the cutting chill of the Scottish winds.
-Five cracks sounded as the rest of the party appeared behind him, tightly grouped and waiting with their wands drawn.
+Dumbledore appeared silently upon the well worn pathway.
+The air, though cool, was a welcome respite from the cutting chill of the Scottish winds.
+Five cracks sounded as the rest of the party appeared behind him.
+They stood tightly grouped, their wands drawn.
 Clear, bleak, daylight shone down around them, piercing the leafless branches.
-Mud, moss, tree and stone were all that could be seen, to their left there was the sound of running water.
+Mud, moss, tree and stone were all that could be seen.
+To their left there was the sound of running water.
 No birds stirred, no twigs cracked, no animals walked.

-Dumbledore held up his hand, the cracked, black, stone of the ring pulsing softly with a faint light, turning in a circle he set off, down the side of the hill towards the sound of the water and as he walked the light grew stronger, the pulsing becoming a steady glow, a deep, vibrant, red.
-Scrambling down the hillside the others came after him, prying briars away from their robes rather than risking magic which might have given away their position.
+Dumbledore held up his hand, a black pebble given to him by Professor Morgan pulsed with a faint light.
+Turning in a circle he set off, down the side of the hill towards the sound of the water.
+As he walked the light grew stronger.
+The pulsing became a steady glow, a vibrant, red.
+Scrambling down the hillside the others came after him slowly.
 Molly led the rest of the party, moving faster than her stout frame would have suggested, her wand held ready to slash at a moment's notice.
-Diggle came last, wheezing slightly as he scrambled down over stones and through ferns, out of them all Shacklebolt seemed most at ease, moving with the casual grace born of long experience.
-At last they reached the bottom of the gorge, tannin filled water flowed by, reflecting the ghostly green of the moss from the rocks, lending the place an unearthly feel.
+Diggle came last, wheezing slightly as he scrambled down over stones and through ferns.
+Out of them all Shacklebolt seemed most at ease, moving with the casual grace born of long experience.
+At last they reached the bottom of the gorge, water flowed by, reflecting the ghostly green of the moss from the rocks, lending the place an unearthly feel.

-Reaching the split in the rock Bill drew out a pair of plain spectacles and placing them on his nose began to tap his wand against the rock face, carefully spacing each tap, the tip of his wand glowing faintly as he did so.
+Reaching the split in the rock Bill drew out a pair of plain spectacles, placed them on his nose and began to tap the rock face.
+He carefully spaced each tap, the tip of his wand glowing.
 Then, edging backwards down the steps he drew a quartered circle in the air, leaving deep red flames trailing from his wand.
-The fire blossomed for a second, leaving an after image in the watcher's eyes, and then guttered into nothing.
-They waited unsure as to whether whatever Bill had attempted had been successful or not.
-The seconds ticked by, Shacklebolt coughed awkwardly and Tonks closed her eyes, obviously focusing as a thin layer of fur sprouted over her to keep back the cold.
+The fire blossomed for a second and then guttered into nothing.
+They waited uncertainly.
+The seconds ticked by.
+Shacklebolt coughed awkwardly.
+Tonks closed her eyes, a thin layer of fur sprouting over her to keep back the cold.

-'Bill dear,' began Molly, but her eldest child held up his hand for silence and shocked by the reaction she complied.
-A grin spread over Bill's face and the others strained their eyes to see what had so pleased him, though it was a few moments before with a gasp Tonks saw it.
+'Bill dear,' began Molly, but her eldest child held up his hand for silence.
+A grin spread over Bill's face, the others strained to see what had pleased him.
 A fine tracery of lines was spreading over the rock, lit by a pale light which slowly grew in intensity.
 Rune after rune, etched in the weathered rock, came to life.
-Bill peered at them intently, his mouth moving silently as he followed the repeating patterns, working out from nodal points where seven lines of liquid silver intermeshed to form greater runes, shimmering golden against the argent companions which fed one another linking the tracery of power together.
+Bill peered at them intently, his mouth moving silently as he followed the repeating patterns.
+He worked outwards from nodal points where seven lines of liquid silver intermeshed to form greater runes, shimmering golden against their argent companions.

-'Beautiful, absolutely beautiful,' he murmured, obviously enraptured by whatever the runes were telling him.
+'Beautiful, absolutely beautiful,' he murmured, enraptured by the runes.
 He half reached out a hand as if to stroke the rock before he noticed the others watching him.
-He blushed and licked his lips slowly, 'This is a touch more complex than I expected, and from what I can tell,' he pointed to the edges of the illuminated section of rock where the lines faded out, 'this is only part of it.
-I haven't got a clue how far this goes on for, though given the lay out and the interlocking wards here I'd guess that it probably stretches both under and over this entire hill.
-What's more these have some serious power behind it, whatever happens we don't want a runic cascade here, the overflow would probably flatten both Cornwall and Devon at the very least.
-These are blood wards, these a lot of blood, powerful blood behind them.'
+He blushed and licked his lips.
+'This is a touch more complex than I expected.
+From what I can tell this is only part of it.
+I haven't got a clue how far this goes.
+Though given the lay out and the interlocking wards it probably stretches under and over this entire hill.
+It's got some serious power behind it.
+Whatever happens we don't want a runic cascade here.
+The overflow would probably flatten Cornwall and Devon at the very least.
+These are blood wards, very, very dangerous stuff.'

 'William Weasley,' growled Molly warningly.